k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/09_swagger.md

    <img src="/articles/15_web_services_and_graphit/images/Web-Service-Swagger-2.png" alt="drawing"/>

-   If JSON / XML or CSV examples were defined in the Web Service properties in the Studio, they are displayed in Swagger.
+   If JSON / XML or CSV examples have been defined in the Web Service properties in the Studio, they are displayed in Swagger.

    <img src="/articles/15_web_services_and_graphit/images/Web-Service-Swagger-4.png" alt="drawing"/>

 4. Click the **Lock**, set a valid **Token** and then click [**Authorize**](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#web-services-authorization).

-   In order to skip this step for the remaining Web-Services calls, use the authenticate product Web-Service, provide as input on the body request the apikey or username/password and afterwards you will be able to skip the Authorize step as client is already authorized.
+   Use the Authenticate Product Web Service and enter the API Key or Username / Password as input in the body request to skip the Authorize as Client step in the remaining Web Services calls.

 5. Click **Try it Out**!.
 Complete the parameters and then click **Execute** to display a response.